bitterjug/devjournal-crypto/devjournal.markdown

   are only one of each there is no information in saying they match (by transitivity).
 So maybe we should make both these chagnes.

+## 2014-03-17 10:41 Monday

+- [ ] When following link to accept system invitation I get "Djanog Administration" page, need to add some branding